 The song became a standard, heard in quite a few movies over the years.
 It was nominated for the Oscar for “Best Original Song” but lost to “White Christmas” from Holiday Inn.
 Incidentally, that was the first of two times that a Bing Crosby song would beat a Garland song at the Oscars.
 The second time was in 1945 when “Swinging on a Star” from Crosby’s 1944 film Going My Way beat “The Trolley Song” from that same year’s Meet Me In St. Louis.
 “Swinging on a Star” became as identified with Crosby as “The Trolley Song” was to Judy.

 July 18, 1944: More rehearsals on “The Interview” number for Ziegfeld Follies at MGM’s Rehearsal Hall A. Time called: 9 a.m.; dismissed: 4 p.m.
 This was the last day of rehearsals on the number.
 Filming started the next day.

-Hedda Hopper reported on the rehearsals having allegedly just made a tour around MGM.
+Hedda Hopper reported on the rehearsals after she had allegedly just made a tour around the MGM studios.

-July 18, 1945: Here’s a news item about the recording of a new “cast album” for Decca Records of songs from The Harvey Girls was news.
+July 18, 1945: Here’s a news item about the recording of a new “cast album” for Decca Records of songs from The Harvey Girls.
 The short article is correct.
 Judy had recorded “March of the Doagies” and “Round And Round” on May 14, 1945.
 She recorded “On The Atchison, Topeka, and the Santa Fe” on May 15th.
 What isn’t noted is that Judy had a couple of sessions, during her honeymoon no less, at the label’s New York studios on July 7th and July 10th.
 During the session on the 7th, she recorded a more “pop” version of “Atchison.”